-The sun will set on 2014 in just a few hours, and we are just in time with our annual top 10 list of the most-watched Gear Live video episodes.
-Over the past year, as expected, there was a bunch of Apple gear that made the list, with the release of the iPhone 6 and iPhone 6 Plus.
-The launch of the WWE Network was also groundbreaking, and our walkthrough proved to be the second most popular video of the year.
-Other items, like a tutorial on upgrading Xbox One controllers, a look at the Fitbit Force, and a how-to on installing the Nest Protect also proved popular as well.
+The sun will set on 2015 in just a few hours, and we are just in time with our annual top 10 list of the most-watched Gear Live video episodes.
+Over the past year, as expected, there was a bunch of Apple gear that made the list, with the release of the 4th generation Apple TV and Apple Watch.
+The launch of the Seagate Game Drive for Xbox was big with our viewers as well, appearing in our top 10 twice!
+Other items, like the New Nintendo 3DS XL, Alienware Steam Machine, and Toyota Entune platform also proved popular as well.

-Read More | Sonos Playbar
+Read More | TiVo Bolt

 iOS devices like the iPhone, iPad, and iPod touch will be big holiday gifts this year, make no mistake about it.
-The Apple TV is actually a fantastic complement to Apple's handhelds, worthy of being featured in our 2014 Holiday Gift Guide.
-A nice little device in its own right, the Apple TV gives you access to Apple's iTunes Store entertainment content right on your television.
-In addition, you get Netflix, Hulu Plus, YouTube, sports networks, and plenty of other entertainment options.
-Connect it to your iTunes Home Share, and you can use your iOS devices as remote controls for the Apple TV.
+The Apple TV is actually a fantastic complement to Apple's handhelds, worthy of being featured in our 2015 Holiday Gift Guide.
+Having recently been completely revamped for the release of the fourth generation model, the new Apple TV is a nice little device in its own right.
+At the center of it all is the App Store, which now lets you download TV-optimized apps and games, all playable using the new Siri Remote, as well as favorites like Netflix, Hulu, YouTube, sports networks, and plenty of other entertainment options.
 The best part, though, is AirPlay.
 You can beam audio and video content right to the Apple TV with ease from your iOS device, or your Mac.
 You can also mirror the display of these devices as well, all wireless over your home network.

 Read More | Apple TV

-We're music fans here at Gear Live (seriously, check out the Gear Live Rdio channel!) so we wanna make sure to include great music gadgets in our 2014 Holiday Gift Guide.
-This year, we're kicking it off with the Sonos PLAY:1.
+We're music fans here at Gear Live, so we wanna make sure to include great music gadgets in our 2015 Holiday Gift Guide.
+This year, we're kicking it off with the Sonos PLAY:1 Bundle - not only do you get a rare disocunt on Sonos gear, but you get a pair of Play:1 units for the price.
+They sell for $199 each, but the bundle gives you two for $349.
 If you're unfamiliar with Sonos, it's basically the best way to get music from just about any location (your computer, your iPhone, the web, the cloud, etc.) to play in any room in your house.
 It's super intuitive, and even years after using Sonos, the technology still blows us away.
 The Sonos PLAY:1 is a wireless all-in-one music system that lets you jump right into the Sonos experience.
 If you have an iOS or Android device, you can download the Sonos remote control app, and you can also control the system with a computer using the Sonos Desktop Controller.
-Here are some other Sonos products that go nicely with the Sonos PLAY:1, which itself you can get for $199 from Sonos, or order from Amazon and get a free Sonos Bridge included with purchase!
+Here are some other Sonos products that go nicely with the Sonos PLAY:1, which itself you can get for $199 from Sonos:

 You can use a pair of Play:1, Play:3, or Play:5 units to create wide stereo sound as well!